Taming identical particles for discerning the genuine non-locality: Factorization of Hilbert space

 Once particles are grouped by their locations, quantifying the physically tangible entanglement of identical particles seems to follow the same process with the non-identical particle case.
 For example, observing the bosonic state~\eqref{bisep.}, the symmetric tensor product $\vee$ between $|\P_n^X\>$ and $|\P_{N-n}^Y\>$ plays the role of the direct tensor product $\otimes$ in non-identical particle systems.
 Definition~\eqref{localinner} of the local inner product also shows that $\otimes_\pm$ works the same as $\otimes$ under the restriction of microcausality.

 Here we show that this correspondence is not a coincidence and the (anti-) symmetric products $\otimes_{\pm}$ can be replaced with $\otimes$.
 In other words, \emph{the Hilbert space of identical particles are factorizable} as that of non-identical particles.
-Indeed, many works that deals with many particle systems in 2QL assume this factorizability without examining the fundamental symmetry of identical particles (see, e.g.,~\cite{schuch2004nonlocal,schuch2004quantum}).
-Our study fill in this gap in a mathematically rigorous way.
 The factorized Hilbert spaces of identical particles are, however, not particle Hilbert spaces but \emph{local} Hilbert spaces, in which each local subsystem corresponds to a Hilbert subspace that constructs the total Hilbert space.
 The following theorem clearly states the factorizability of the local Hilbert space. \\

-\begin{theorem} If identical particles spread over two subsystems $X$ and $Y$, and the subsystems are distinctive, then the total Hilbert space is fatorized as $H_X\otimes H_Y$. \end{theorem}
+\begin{theorem} If identical particles spread over two subsystems $X$ and $Y$, and the subsystems are spatially distinguishable, then the total Hilbert space is fatorized as $H_X\otimes H_Y$. \end{theorem}